bsmith14843/mynotes/README.md

 * GoBuster - good for DNS searchers.
 Always use the -t 1000 switch while on VPN
 * DirSearch - Quick for directory searches
 * FFuF - doesn't work that well on HTB vpns
+* Intruder with Burp works well.
+Slower than options above though.

 nmap